Last Updated on June 26, 2023

-Reality: It is common practice for a company considering manufacturing to have a prototype product made before engaging a manufacturing partner.
-Mexico is not setup with the infrastructure to bring an idea and bring it to fruition; that is unless another company is making a similar product.
-Have your prototype made in the US; have a developed product and market.
+Reality: It is common practice for a company considering outsourcing their manufacturing to have a prototype made before engaging a manufacturing services provider.
+Mexico does not typically have the required infrastructure to deliver prototypes before bringing production to fruition unless another company makes a similar product in the country.

-At NovaLink we do not produce spec products; aside from the obvious legal and trade issue reasons, we believe having the functional product specifications as well as a product our engineers can reverse engineer helps to rapidly advance the time a product can begin production.
+NovaLink does not produce spec products.
+However, aside from the obvious legal and related trade issues, our company believes that having the functional product specifications and a product our staff can reverse engineer helps rapidly advance the product's time to enter production.

-If you need a specification product completed, there are numerous resources available to you.
+If a company needs a specification product completed, there are numerous resources available.

 Expectation: I can run at a low volume or do a short run production.

-Reality: The very nature of having a nearshore manufacturing partner requires a consistent production flow.
-Companies seeking to engage with Novalink can do a short-run or limited product: as long as you have plans to keep making the same short-run in the future.
-The cost to produce the product, in addition to sourcing the labor would be too expensive for the manufacturing partner to undertake as a project, and if even if they could accomplish this, the final cost for the produced product would be too expensive for the client.
-In short, your manufacturing, whether you are doing your own production or outsourcing, should have a steady, consistent volume and require at least 15 or more employees to produce for it to be cost-effective to engage with Novalink in Mexico.
+Reality: The very nature of having a nearshore manufacturing partner such as Novalink requires a consistent production flow.
+Companies seeking to engage with Novalink can do a short-run or limited product run as long as they have plans to continue to make the same short-run in the future.
+The cost of producing the item and sourcing the labor would be too expensive for Novalink to undertake such an effort as a project.
+Even if Novalink accomplished this, the final cost to produce the good would be cost ineffective.
+In short, self-produced or outsourced manufacturing should have a steady, consistent volume and require at least 15 or more employees to produce for it to be cost-effective to engage with Novalink in Mexico.